Oscillator-Phoenix/Grid-Entropy/README.md

-An example of CMake + CUDA + OpenMp.
+An example of CMake + CUDA + OpenMP.